bitmxittz/Full-Comiplation-Guide/README.md

 use "sudo" before command line if you are not root user

-command line:
+update:

     apt-get update

-command line:
+upgrade:

     apt-get upgrade

 If low on RAM

-command line:
+swapfile:

     dd if=/dev/zero of=/swapfile bs=1024 count=1024288

-command line:
+edit fstab:

     nano /etc/fstab

-Or use vim
+Or use vim to edit

     vim /etc/fstab